hellzhammer/AvaliaEngine-Pre-Alpha/README.md

+MUST CREATE A SPRITEFONT CALLED Game_Font, VIA THE CONTENT MANAGER (INSIDE CONTENT FOLDER).
+IF YOU DONT ATT THE GAME FONT THEN THE GAME WILL CRASH.

+GAME1 MUST INHERIT FROM ENGINE2D

 This library is a beta test of our 2D engine.
 This is one of the core libraries developed for building 2D games and applications.
 Contains GUI components, rendering engine and input handling.